SteveBenner/mac-osx/README.md

 #### TODO:
 - create a file watcher that can automatically inject ruby scripts into `.workflow` packages on `.rb` file modification--after all, they're just XML files under the hood
+- reorganize this repo and make it easier to install scripts and services

 ## AppleScripts
 Place contents within in `/Users/$USER/Library/Scripts/` to install.